stjordanis/terra-docs-old/docs/node-users.md

 #### On a computer

-{% hint style="warning" %}
-It is more secure to perform this action on an offline computer.
+> It is more secure to perform this action on an offline computer.
-{% endhint %}
+{important}

 To restore an account using a fundraiser mnemonic and store the associated encrypted private key on a computer, use the following command: